 If we try to call, and a lot of people are doing the same, then most likely we will end up with a busy signal.
 And if we do manage to get through, and ask for details, we might also have to wait for several days to receive the details.

-If we go to the bank directly, and if we are patient enough to wait until they finish answering emails or the phone (see above), we might get property details, or only what’s is available at that time.
+If we go to the bank directly, and if we are patient enough to wait until they finish answering emails or the phone (see above), we might get property details, or only what’s available at that time.
 We might even get to schedule to visit the property (if it has no caretakers), which can be after several days because tripping schedules can fill-up fast.

 Frustrating, I know, but I hope seeing the big picture will help us all find a solution.

 One thing I can tell you is this, most banks/lending institutions are doing their best to serve their clients, given the situation of lack of manpower.
 Of course, they cannot just keep on hiring new staff, and they must cope with what they have.
+Most also accredited licensed real estate brokers to help them (except for Pag-IBIG, which has stopped allowing brokers to sell their foreclosed properties).
+Has this solved the problem?
+I’ll discuss this next.

 I’ll wear my broker’s hat for a moment so I can answer this.